Magical Maestro: History

 The concept of cartoons with insinuating situations is hardly new—Tex Avery especially featured a few quick jokes of this nature in his cartoons.
 Magical Maestro, for example, shows Poochini with a male and female rabbit on each arm.
 He lowers his arms behind his back and when he raises them again, he now has an additional dozen baby rabbits on them, six on each arm.

 This cartoon features a gimmick only seen in Tex Avery films, the "hair gag".
-Because cartoons were shown originally in movie theatres, the film strip, if loaded incorrectly, would rub against the gate mechanism, shaving off tiny "hairs" of celluloid.
-These hairs would get caught in the "gate" of the projector.
-Sometimes it would skitter across the projection light, resulting in a gigantic hair appearing on the movie screen.
-In this cartoon, the opera singer pauses mid-song to pluck the offending hair from the film and tosses it aside, one of Avery's many ways of his characters breaking the fourth wall.
-It wasn't the first time Avery used this gag: it was also used in Aviation Vacation (1941).
+If a film loaded into a projector at a movie theater had acquired some dirt and dust (e.g. during re-spooling) an actual hair could become caught in the projector gate and would sometimes skitter and move, causing the image of a gigantic hair to appear on the screen.
+While singing, Poochini notices a hair on the bottom edge of the screen and pauses briefly to pluck it and toss it aside, one of many ways in which Avery's characters broke the fourth wall.
+The gag had previously been used in the 1941 short Aviation Vacation, also directed by Avery.

 The role of Poochini is portrayed by Butch the Irish dog, a frequent star of Avery's cartoons of that era (often alongside Droopy).

 Influence

 The "hair gag" would later be used by English comedian Benny Hill in the closing chase sequence of his April 25, 1984 show.
 As he is being chased by medical staff and an ambulance in and around a hospital area, he notices a hair moving around the bottom right corner of the screen, and at a certain point stops his pursuers long enough for him to pluck the hair out before the chase resumes.

-Tom and Jerry Tales episode "Way-Off Broadway" features a gag similar to Poochini's transformations, in that Tom is forced to adapt to various pieces music when Jerry changes them on a radio.
+The Tom and Jerry Tales episode "Way-Off Broadway" features a gag similar to Poochini's transformations, in that Tom is forced to adapt to various pieces of music when Jerry changes them on a radio.